Our butter chicken recipe is an easy-to-make traditional Indian dish (murgh makhani) loaded with a zesty buttery flavor.

 When it comes to curries, butter chicken is my favorite.
 Not only is it delightfully delicious, but it’s pretty easy to make at home.
 Made with simple ingredients that can be found in your local grocery store, it’s a dish you’ll love to make as much as you’ll love to eat.

-And unlike some of the other recipes you’ll find on the internet, you don’t have to marinate the chicken with my recipe.
+Unlike some other recipes you’ll find online, you don’t need to marinate the chicken with my recipe.

 The original version of butter chicken is made with marinated and grilled tandoori chicken.
 But our version is every bit as delicious and takes just about 30 minutes to prepare, making it perfect for busy weeknight dinners.